Colby-Frison/CS-2614/Midterm 2 review/Midterm/QuestionExplanation.md

 ### Operation Determination

 1. **Result Analysis**:
-   - The circuit performs A-1+1 = A when S₁S₀ = 11 and Cᵢₙ = 1
+   - When S₁S₀ = 11, all MUX outputs are 1 (X inputs to FAs)
+   - For each FA:
+     * X input is 1 (from MUX)
+     * Y input is 1 (from previous carry)
+     * These 1s add to give 10 (carry of 1 to next stage)
+   - This carry chain effectively cancels out, leaving only A's value
-   - This is effectively a transfer operation from register A to the output
+   - Therefore, the circuit performs a transfer of register A to the output

 2. **Why it's a Transfer**:
-   - The MUXes select constant 1s
-   - The carry chain through FAs effectively cancels out
+   - The carry propagation is key: 1 + 1 = 0 (with carry 1)
+   - This carry of 1 becomes the Y input for the next stage
+   - The process repeats at each FA, preserving A's bits
-   - The final result is the value from register A
+   - The final result is identical to the contents of register A
-   - The operation A-1+1 simplifies to just A

 ### Answer: Transfer

 The circuit performs a transfer operation when S₁ = 1, S₀ = 1, Cᵢₙ = 1 because:
-- The MUX selection puts 1s into all FA X inputs
-- The carry chain and initial Cᵢₙ = 1 cancel out the effect of these 1s
+- The carry propagation is key: 1 + 1 = 0 (with carry 1)
+- This carry of 1 becomes the Y input for the next stage
+- The process repeats at each FA, preserving A's bits
-- The final output is identical to the contents of register A
+- The final result is identical to the contents of register A
-- This matches with the red marking showing "A-1+1 = A" and the answer "Transfer"

 ## Common Arithmetic Operations in Digital Circuits